rajnathsah/PerformanceTuning_Oracle/Partitioning.md

 	END
 	/
  ```
-    4. Move the constraints, indexes, triggers if any to interim table using alternative names
+    4. Move the constraints, indexes, triggers if any to interim table using alternative names.
 	5. Complete the redefinition process
 ```
 	BEGIN
   	  dbms_redefinition.finish_redef_table(